The Complete Guide to Cannabis Cultivation Nutrients

 - Cannabis nutrient deficiency is easier to correct with synthetic nutrients.

 - Synthetic nutrients may be combined with some Organic nutrient inputs as well.
-A good example for this practice would be the use of our Mammoth Mycos and Organitek Amplify
+A good example for this practice would be the use of our Mammoth Myco and Organitek Amplify

 Cannabis Nutrient Basics